IntersectMBO/plutus/doc/docusaurus/docs/glossary.md

 The formalization of typed and untyped Plutus Core.
 In the future we may add Plutus IR to the formalization.
-It is "meta" in the sense that it seeks to answer the questions of whether the language and its semantics are correct, rather than whether a particular program is correct.
+It is "meta" in the sense that it is a framework for reasoning about the Plutus Core languages themselves.

 ### Plutus Script/Validator